Perl Program

 Specify a User Agent string to send (defaults to '$DefaultUserAgent') Specify a null string argument to disable sending a User Agent string.
 Not valid with 0.9.

-Symbolic Link manipulations
+Symbolic Link Tools

 This kind of directory is very useful in a variety of software development contexts.